-VAT's The Matter?
+So, VAT's the matter, anyway?

-More taxes in the name of transformative social change remind one of frogs in the proverbial slow boil; insidious and impossible to reverse.
+ore taxes in the name of transformative social change remind one of frogs in the proverbial slow boil; insidious and impossible to reverse.
 Taxpayer or toad, you're cooked.
-Incremental governmental incursion into the flow of daily life and commerce creates long term effects which soon become the object of the next "slow boil"
+Incremental governmental incursion into the flow of daily life and commerce creates long-term effects that soon become the object of the next "slow boil."

 The health insurance bill is exemplary.
-Congress just wisely forestalled \$200 billion dollar cuts in Medicare fee reimbursements knowing enactment would badly scald the nature of medical practice and those who seek or stay in it.
+Congress just wisely forestalled \$200 billion in cuts to Medicare fee reimbursements knowing enactment would badly scald the nature of medical practice and those who seek or stay in it.
 Yet that money is needed.
 The fountain of hope and change is out of coins.

 The educational foundry that creates producers is losing flame and force.
 It's "Arrivederci Roma" revisited as we seem oblivious to the adage that when everything is coming our way, we might be in the wrong lane.
-As with the fall of Rome, leaders give us bread and circuses as consumers out number producers.
+As with the fall of Rome, leaders give us bread and circuses as consumers outnumber producers.

 Getting warmer?
-Medicare and Social Security unfunded liabilities are \$36 and \$8 trillion, respectively.
+Medicare and Social Security unfunded liabilities are \$36 trillion and \$8 trillion, respectively.
 Federal spending has increased from a 30-year average of 21 percent of GDP to 25 percent, overnight.

 Many states are worse.
-For e.g., California1s 10-year bonds can't pay their debt, pensions are underfunded with unrealistic hopes of an 8 percent return and liability is six times outstanding bond value.
+For example, California's 10-year bonds can't pay their debt, pensions are underfunded with unrealistic hopes of an 8 percent return, and liability is six times outstanding bond value.
 Trade partners buy energy and commodity assets with dollars of diminishing value as we continue to produce less and consume entitlements not backed by real assets.